 Any Bozo Can Do It

-What if the Link Validation companies actually help hackers bypass their own security – so that any bozo can do it?
+What if the Link Validation companies actually give hackers all the information the need to successfully use this attack – so that any bozo can do it?
 The largest Link Validation company is Microsoft.
 Their Link Validation product is called ‘Safe Links’.
 And the IP addresses used by this security scanner are published online – by Microsoft itself.

 Just think about this for a moment.
-Microsoft is tacitly telling hackers, “Make sure you send these IP addresses to good sites.”
+Microsoft publicly publishes all the IP addresses that hackers need to send to good sites.
 In other words, it doesn’t take a genius to design phishing links that systematically bypass the most used used Link Validation in the world.
 In fact, given that the IP addresses are published online, even newbie hackers can use this data to bypass Microsoft’s service.

 Let’s use the pictures from SameLink.net to illustrate.
 Every time Microsoft’s service accesses a link, the phishing site is pre-programmed to send that IP address to a kitten and a puppy dog.
 What’s the point of all the other components of Microsoft’s offering?
 For example, what good is artificial intelligence or machine learning in this instance?
 Ok, the artificial intelligence correctly determines that it’s an adorable kitten.
 So what?
 What does that tell you about what you will encounter when you click the now-approved link?